 The Young Writers Workshop is a three-week summer writing program for students currently completing grades 9,10, and 11.

 In the summer of 1983 Simon’s Rock began offering a three-week writing workshop for high school students modeled after the innovative three-week Workshop in Language and Thinking required of all entering students at Bard College.
 Since then the workshop has evolved and is part of the National Writing and Thinking Network with an affiliated site at Lake Forest College.

-Unlike conventional workshops in expository and creative writing, Simon’s Rock’s focuses on using informal, playful, expressive writing as a way to strengthen skills of language and thinking.
+Unlike conventional workshops in expository and creative writing, the Young Writers Workshop focuses on using informal, playful, and expressive writing as a way to strengthen skills of language and thinking.
 Out of these informal writing activities, using techniques of peer response, students develop more polished pieces, ranging from personal narratives to short stories, poems, brief dramatic works, and experiments in creative nonfiction.

 The workshop sections are small (12 students).
 This size allows for individual attention to each student and helps to foster the sense of belonging to a supportive learning community in which students can feel comfortable exploring new directions in their writing and thinking.
 Trusting one’s own language and voice, learning to think for oneself and in collaboration with others—these are the qualities and skills that the workshop strives to develop.